altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 'We are out.'
 ~Robert felt a turning in his head - a refutation from Alice~ 'you: look.'
-~Robert felt his attention turn to the tounges.~
+~Robert felt his attention turn to the tongues.~
 ~They were everywhere - touching nearly everyone and everything.~ 'we are cattle to it, maybe we poison the herd.'
 ~Robert considered.~
-"We are approching - I would not apperciate finding another species to eat" ~Robert felt the barrier to the link as a thin soap bubble.~ ~Quite enveloped him - as he fell at the edge of all things...~ ~Towards a ship.~
+"We are approaching - I would not appreciate finding another species to eat" ~Robert felt the barrier to the link as a thin soap bubble.~ ~Quite enveloped him - as he fell at the edge of all things...~ ~Towards a ship.~